artmsv/poll-creator/README.md

 ### Form Validation

 I have implemented the validations as specified in the Figma design.
+However, there are some additional check can be implemented:

-Additionally, a validation could be added to check for minimum and maximum character lengths for each field.
+- check for minimum and maximum character lengths for each field
+- check for maximum amount of options

-Another potential validation is to ensure that the same question does not already exist in the poll.
+- another potential validation is to ensure that the same question does not already exist in the poll

+### DX
+There are some pages with more error messages and flags that could be normalized into separate components or hooks for better readability and developer experience.
+At this moment, I didn't take this path to reduce time for completing the project.